Facebook Instagram Reddit Twitter Tumblr Spotify Email Triangle Youtube Snapchat Magnify Globe

 These are some things to keep in mind and pack as you get ready for Coachella.

-Make a contingency plan:
+Make a contingency plan

 • Phone tip: Share location with everyone in your group.